Subramaniya Swamy

-Subramaniya Swamy is a 1994 Tamil-language comedy film directed by Pandiarajan.
+Subramaniya Swamy is a 1994 Indian Tamil-language comedy film written and directed by Pandiarajan.
 The film stars himself, Urvashi and Priya Raman.
-It was released on 26 January 1994.
-The film is a remake of the Malayalam film Mazhavilkavadi.
+A remake of the Malayalam film Mazhavilkavadi, it was released on 12 February 1994.

 Plot

-Velayudham (Pandiarajan) and his cousin Valli (Priya Raman) are in love since their childhood.
-Her father Rathnasamy (R. Sundarrajan) hates Velayudham and looks for a groom for his daughter.
-One day, Velayudham and Valli try to elope but Rathnasamy finally captures them.
-Vexed by this misadventure, Velayudham leaves his village to Palani in order to find a job with the help of his friend Kunju Khader (Charle).
+Velayudham and his niece Valli have been in love since their childhood.
+Her father Rathnasamy hates Velayudham and looks for a suitable groom for his daughter.
+One day, Velayudham and Valli try to elope but Rathnasamy captures them.
+Vexed by this misadventure, Velayudham leaves his village for Palani in order to find a job with the help of his friend Kunju Khader.
 Kunju Khader turns out to be a pickpocket.
 In a twist of fate, Velayudham steals a bag.
-In this bag, there are barber tools and Velayudham becomes a street barber.
+In this bag are barber tools and Velayudham becomes a street barber.
 Soon, Cheena the bag's owner catches Velayudham.
 Velayudham lies and Cheena brings him to his house.
 There, Velayudham becomes his apprentice.
 Cheena's daughter Amudha falls in love with Velayudham.
 What transpires next forms the rest of the story.